wealthkernel/api-documentation-guides/docs/balances/FAQs.md

 ## How does balances differ from valuations?

-Valuations provide a history of the value of a portfolio whereas balances provide a near realtime current value of a portfolio.
+Valuations provide a history of the value of a portfolio whereas balances provides an indicative value of a portfolio currently, based on last night prices for securities and FX rate.

 ## Why are cash and holdings balances not returned with total balance?